Updated On : September 4, 2023

 Focus on Compliance: The main aim was to make sure the company wasn’t breaking any laws, but it was often an afterthought, rather than a strategic focus.

-Over time, the role of in-house counsel in a company has evolved to become much more dynamic and indispensable.
+Over time, the in-house counsel of the company has evolved and become much more dynamic and indispensable.
 Now, they're involved in big-picture strategy, actively working with different departments, and are central to the business planning process.

 Cybersecurity: In today's world, companies are under constant threat from cyber-attacks.
 The role of in-house counsel now includes advising on how to protect sensitive data and what to do if there's a data breach.